hneemann/Digital/README.md

 * maven is used as build system, so the easiest way is to install [maven](https://maven.apache.org/).
 * After that you can simply run `mvn install` to build Digital.
 * With `mvn site` you can create a checkstyle, a findbugs and a cobertura code coverage report.
-* Most IDEs (Eclipse, NetBeans, IntelliJ) are able to import the `pom.xml` to setup a project.
+* Most IDEs (Eclipse, NetBeans, IntelliJ) are able to import the `pom.xml` to create a project.

 ## Contribution guidelines ##